A minimal Dataflow programming engine

 An input is just a reference to its connected output, if any.

-An output can be connected to multiple inputs, and hold a **data** value that can be undefined or any value that can be serialized into JSON.
+An output can be connected to multiple inputs, and holds a data value that can be undefined or any value that can be serialized into JSON.

-This is a graph that will compute sin(π / 2) = 1 and print the result.
+This graph computes sin(π / 2) = 1 and prints the result.

 import { Dflow, type DflowNode } from "dflow";